Projects (selection)

 The term designates the research in astronomy and astrophysics with the method of combining modern and historical data.

-The contributions cover several sorts of studies in archaeology and history of astronomy with computer simulations, as well as the usage of historical data for modern research in astronomy and its history.
+The contributions cover several sorts of studies in archaeology and the history of astronomy with computer simulations, as well as the usage of historical data for modern research in astronomy and its history.

 Star Names and Star Lists